Online Civil Court Procedure

 Before people in Germany even think about taking a matter to court, the value involved generally has to be around 2,000 euros at least.
 People hesitate due to high costs and potential financial risk with relatively little benefit.
 As a result, many monetary claims are never enforced in court.

-We are working with the Federal Ministry of Justice to develop a solution for testing an online civil court procedure.
+We are working with the Federal Ministry of Justice and Consumer Protection (BMJV) to develop a solution for testing an online civil court procedure.
 The idea is to allow for simple, user-friendly, easy assertion of claims, especially small claims.

 We are testing two approaches: